 Graduate Admissions: General Information

-Most admitted students are offered financial aid, typically in the form of teaching assistantships.
+Most students admitted to the regular M.S./Ph.D. program are offered financial aid, typically in the form of teaching assistantships.
 We also nominate our top applicants for University-sponsored fellowships.
 Further information about our degree programs, financial aid and admissions requirements is provided in our Frequently Asked Questions (FAQ) about graduate admissions.
 When you are ready to apply, you can find detailed instructions in How to Apply for admission to the CS graduate program.

 The department is consistently ranked as one of the top ten computer science departments in the United States.
-The UW-Madison also ranks as one of the top ten public universities in the country in terms of federal research funds, and has been listed among the top educational institutions overall since the early 1900's.
+The UW-Madison also ranks as one of the top ten public universities in the country in terms of federal research funds, and it has been listed among the top educational institutions overall since the early 1900s.
 The department has internationally recognized research programs in many areas, including Artificial Intelligence, Computational Biology, Computer Architecture, Computer Graphics, Computer Networks, Database Systems, Human-Computer Interaction, Optimization, Numerical Analysis, Performance Analysis, Programming Languages and Compilers, Security, Systems, and Theory.
-A strength of our program is the wealth of opportunities to participate in collaborative multidisciplinary research.
+The wealth of opportunities to participate in collaborative multidisciplinary research is a strength of our program.

 - High-tech giants establishing labs in Madison with close ties to our department.
-Microsoft recently opened The Jim Gray Systems Lab in Madison.
-Google recently established an enginineering office in Madison.
+Microsoft opened The Jim Gray Systems Lab in Madison in 2008.
+That same year, Google established an engineering office in Madison.

 - Startups by our faculty and students, like Nemean Networks and NovaShield.

-An important measure of an academic program is the success of its graduates.
+The success of its graduates is an important measure of any graduate program.
 We take great pride in the achievements of our alumni.
-Many of our former Ph.D. students are now on the faculty at other top-tier computer science departments, including Carnegie Mellon University, Cornell University, Duke University, Purdue University, the University of California at Berkeley, the University of Michigan at Ann Arbor, the University of Pennsylvania, the University of Washington, the University of Illinois at Urbana-Champaign and the University of Texas at Austin.
-Other alumni are making important contributions at companies such as Cisco, Epic, Google, Hewlett-Packard, IBM, Intel, Microsoft, Oracle, and Sun.
+Many of our former Ph.D. students are now on the faculty at other top-tier computer science departments, including the following universities: Carnegie Mellon, Cornell, Duke, Purdue, the University of California at Berkeley, the University of Michigan at Ann Arbor, the University of Pennsylvania, the University of Washington, the University of Illinois at Urbana-Champaign and the University of Texas at Austin.
+Other alumni are making important contributions at companies such as Cisco, Epic, Google, Hewlett-Packard, IBM, Intel, Microsoft, Oracle and Sun.
 Still other graduates are at successful startup companies or teaching at small colleges.
 We believe the learning environment in the department is second to none, making this an unbeatable choice for continuing your education.

 For more information about our department and graduate program, please consult: